jimtresballes0506/jimtresballes0506/README.md

 <h2 align="left">Hi 👋!
-My name is Jim and I'm a student learning web development from Philippines</h2>
+My name is Jim and I'm a fresh graduate specialized in web development from Philippines</h2>

 ###